 The problem with this skepticism comes when people make uninformed conclusions and group every electronic smoking device under the one umbrella term of "Vaping."
 These generalizations fail to recognize how different methods and substances affect one's health differently.
 Appliances fueled by E-juices or nicotine will hit the respiratory system far differently than dry herbs or oil pens even though the bilious clouds being exhaled look almost identical to the untrained eye.

 There are countless studies on both sides that argue for or against the safety of these devices.
-By in large, vape pens are safe.
+By in large, box mod vapes, vape pens and dry herb vaporizers are safe.
 What will indeed affect your health is the substance inhaled through the machine.
 Here we will dive deeper into the safety concerns of individual categories and materials that commonly used in vapes and e-cigs.
 By breaking down many of the health risks and anxieties brought on by this popular method of smoking, we hope to demystify many common questions users may be having.

 Electronic cigarettes have seen a monumental rise in popularity over the past decade.
 This is especially true throughout the younger demographics to the point that many health experts are deeming it an epidemic.
 These nicotine-based delivery devices are sold to more youthful kids at an exponentially higher rate than adults, and that is enough to signal many alarm bells.